Parent leaders bring a reality check to the policy table.

-Tawa Jogunosimi has helped CPS, City Colleges of Chicago and City Hall forge meaningful strategic partnerships with community organizations.
+Tawa Jogunosimi has helped CPS, City Colleges of Chicago, and City Hall forge meaningful strategic partnerships with community organizations.
 COFI is one of the groups that she has been involved with at all three.
 She served as the former Director of Education Policy and Partnerships in the Office of the Mayor, Chicago.

 Just after Arne Duncan was appointed CEO in the summer of 2001, I landed a job in the strategic planning office, working for one of my former professors from graduate school.
 I worked for her for about a year and a half.
 Then Arne created an office of after school and community school programs, and I managed the community schools initiative in that office for four and a half years.
 Then I left for City Hall to work as Mayor Daley’s education assistant for three and a half years.